bart747/mysite/content/blog/adaptability-planning.md

 +++
-title = "On Adaptability and Fragility of Plans: How Buildings Learn " date =  "2017-04-25" categories = [ "nosummary" ]
+title = "On Fragility of Plans and Adaptability: How Buildings Learn" date =  "2017-04-25" categories = [ "nosummary" ]
 +++